vanzasetia/personal-website/src/blogs/word-choice-indonesian-english.md

 So I do not use those terms in both languages to refer to sharing.
 I use the term "unauthorized copy," or in the Indonesian language it is "salinan tidak sah."

 Why do I call it an unauthorized copy?
 Because I do not get the authority from the publisher to share the work.
 If I still share the work without permission, I do not want to be called a pirate.
 I do not do robbery or criminal violence by ship.
 I do not kill anybody.
 I am not even on the sea.

+## "Bebas" and "free"

+In English, "free" has two meanings: zero price and free as in freedom.
+The Indonesian language has "gratis" for zero price and "bebas" for free as in freedom.
+Indonesian has a unique term for each meaning of "free."
+One more point for the Indonesian language!

+I adopt Richard Stallman's idea of using "free" in the sense of freedom and "gratis" when referring to zero price.